-Depending on the set up, other officers or the Master himself relieves him for dinner.
+Depending on the setup, other officers or the Master himself relieve him for dinner.
 His watchman is also sent to party with the crew especially if the traffic is very light.

 But shortly before midnight, all the crew gathers inside the bridge.
-Captain prepares sparkling wines and gives it to everyone.
+Captain prepares sparkling wines and gives them to everyone.

-When the clock strikes 0000H, the whole crew toast their glasses and embraces one another while wishing a Merry Christmas.
+When the clock strikes 0000H, the whole crew toast their glasses and embrace one another while wishing a Merry Christmas.

 In fact, the whole bridge gets “noisy” as the people broadcasting on the radio also participate in our celebration.

-Those with watches in the morning usually retires to sleep after the “Christmas Toast”.
+Those with watches in the morning usually retire to sleep after the “Christmas Toast”.
 Meanwhile, others go back to the Dayroom and continue partying until the break of dawn.